 Sightrelax is different from traditional glasses lenses.
 It uses the same technology found in progressive lenses to give the bottom of the lens a nifty, gradual magnification; kind of like reading glasses and exactly for that purpose!

 Our phones, tablets, and computers have tiny text that our eyes have to work hard to read.
 Coupled with the added strain of everything being backlit, our eyes get quite the workout during the day, leaving them strained and tired.
 Sightrelax lenses were created as a solution to both of those things.
 The magnification in Sightrelax lenses reduces this strain by making small things easier to read.
 That means no more craning your neck or squinting your eyes to read what’s on your phone.
-Sightrelax’s special blue light filter blocks out a portion of blue light that keeps you awake (and harms your eyes).
+Sightrelax’s special blue light filter filters out a portion of blue light that keeps you awake (and harms your eyes).

 EBD Blue Lenses vs Sightrelax

-So here’s the climax of this blue light blocking glasses review: To make it a little more fair, between testing out Sightrelax and EBDBlue, I took a week off to see if I noticed any difference.
-I also continued to track my sleep, and let’s just say, my sleeping suffered during that week without blue light block glasses.
+So here’s the climax of this blue light filtering glasses review: To make it a little more fair, between testing out Sightrelax and EBDBlue, I took a week off to see if I noticed any difference.
+I also continued to track my sleep, and let’s just say, my sleeping suffered during that week without blue light filtering glasses.
 I fell into old habits hard: I noticed myself tossing and turning more and had trouble getting my mind to relax so I could sleep.
 And the app I used to track my sleeping told the same story.
 On average, I spent around 15 – 45 extra minutes every night trying to fall asleep.

-When I switched to Sightrelax to block blue light, it was the same as EBDBlue—I was able to get into bed and fall asleep pretty much right away.
+When I switched to Sightrelax to filter blue light, it was the same as EBDBlue—I was able to get into bed and fall asleep pretty much right away.
 On top of that, I noticed I felt more relaxed at the end of the day in general.
 Before Sightrelax, I caught myself squinching up my face to read recipes on my tablet or while staring at my screen at work.